-- Conduct themselves around the premises in a safe, sensible and respectful manner. - Arrive to lessons and school on time and fully prepared. - Follow reasonable instructions given by teachers and support staff both in the classroom and on the playground. - Behave in a reasonable and polite manner towards all staff and pupils. - Follow classroom rules and social distancing procedures. - Show respect for the opinions and beliefs of others. - Complete classwork as requested. - Hand in homework at the time requested. - Report unacceptable behaviour. - Show respect for the school environment.
+- Conduct themselves around the premises in a safe, sensible and respectful manner. - Arrive to lessons and school on time and fully prepared. - Follow reasonable instructions given by teachers and support staff both in the classroom and on the playground. - Behave in a reasonable and polite manner towards all staff and pupils. - Follow classroom rules. - Show respect for the opinions and beliefs of others. - Complete classwork as requested. - Report unacceptable behaviour. - Show respect for the school environment.